Tackling and navigating the data revolutionPosted on October 18th, 2019 in BLOG

-Recently Mr. McCullough explained to Austmine how Interlate is integrating their platform with the operations teams of mines around the country, and detailed how Interlate’s systems work to identify potential efficiencies.
+Ahead of Austmine 2019, Mr. McCullough explained how Interlate is integrating their platform with the operations teams of mines around the country, and detailed how Interlate’s systems work to identify potential efficiencies.

 - The importance of live data and historical context

 - Human factors amidst digital and automation changes